tari-labs/tari-university/scriptless-scripts/PITCHME.md

 - For Schnorr signatures the signer has a secret key ***x***, ephemeral secret key ***k*** -- he publishes a public key ***xG*** (*G* is base point, of generator of the group)

-- A signature is the ephemeral pubic key kG as well as
+- A signature is the ephemeral public key kG as well as

   $$
   s=k-ex